How did you become homeless?

 What happens next?

-If the council decides that you are homeless and but are intentionally homeless, it has to provide you with:
+If the council decides that you are intentionally homeless, it has to provide you with:

 - advice and assistance to find somewhere else to live